fjarri-attic/oldi-hero-translation/CONVENTIONS.md

 ## Translator queries vs. footnotes — two different bracket styles

 - **Open questions for the user** (word choice uncertain, needs research, ambiguous in source): bold bracket note right after the relevant word/phrase, e.g. `**[a better word? waterboarded?]**`.
 These are flags for discussion, not meant to survive into a final draft.
-- **Footnotes** (explanatory content that should actually accompany the word): plain (non-bold) bracket note placed right next to the word, e.g. `lawagetas [a Mycenaean military title - leader of the host, second in rank only to the wanax]`.
-For now these live inline; later they may be converted into the book's real numbered endnote system (see below).
+- **Footnotes** (explanatory content that should actually accompany the word): Markdown style - a reference anchor near the word (without a space), and the actual footnote under the paragpaph.
+E.g. `... lawagetas[^9] ...` in a paragraph, and `[^9] A Mycenaean military title - leader of the host, second in rank only to the wanax]` after the paragraph.
 - Once a translator query is resolved, either delete the bracket note or convert it into a proper footnote — don't leave stale open questions sitting in finished text.

 ## Footnote policy going forward